API Keys

 Resource access

-- website: Applies to a specific website (use the
+- website: Applies to a specific website only

-Example: a key with read:data on a single website can read analytics only for that website, not others.
-A key with read:analytics scoped to analytics_data can access detailed analytics but not error data.
+Example: a key with read:data scoped to a single website can read analytics only for that website, not others in the organization.

 Errors